jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

 where the left arrow denotes substitution.

-We have taken the same neuron model described in :math:`(1)-(2)` (a.k.a., ``snn.Leaky`` neuron from Tutorial 3), and implemented it in PyTorch below.
+The same neuron model described in :math:`(1)-(2)` (a.k.a., ``snn.Leaky`` neuron from Tutorial 3) is implemented in PyTorch below.
 Don’t worry if you don’t understand this.
-We will condense this into one line of code using snnTorch in a moment:
+This will be condensed into one line of code using snnTorch in a moment:

 ::